PyPSA/atlite/doc/installation.rst

 With regards to

-* CPU: While Atlite does some number crunching, it does not require special or large multicore CPUs
+* CPU: While atlite does some number crunching, it does not require special or large multicore CPUs
-* Memory: For the ERA5 dataset you should be fine running Atlite with even 2-4 GiB.
+* Memory: For the ERA5 dataset you should be fine running atlite with even 2-4 GiB.
   Other datasets can require more memory, as they sometimes need to be loaded fully or partially into memory for creating a cutout.